THUBear-wjy/LogGrep/README.md

 | Zookeeper| 10116 | 196 | 0.99 | 0.99 | 0.02 |
 * Use Linux ``du -k [DIR]`` to see the Original/Compressed size.
 * We run compression in parallel with 4 threads, here we list both total and accumlated results.
 A time statistic file can be found under ./compression when fininshing compression.
-* Query latency includes "LogMetaTime" + "SearchTotalTime".
+* Query latency includes "LoadMetaTime" + "SearchTotalTime".

 ## Compared system (Baseline)
 ### CLP